New observables for testing Bell inequalities in $W$ boson pair production: Neutrino reconstruction in di-lepton decay mode

 However, in the di-lepton decay mode of $W^\pm$, there are two undetectable neutrinos and the momenta of $W^\pm$ cannot be obtained directly.
 To reconstruct the rest frame of $W^\pm$ and obtain $\frakn_{i}^{\pm}$ and $\frakq_{ij}^{\pm}$, the neutrino momenta must be solved from two observed leptons using on-shell conditions, but the solution suffers from twofold discrete ambiguity~\cite{Hagiwara:1986vm} even if we ignore $W$ boson width and experimental uncertainties.
 In other words, the false solutions behave like irreducible backgrounds that are comparable with signals.
 As a result, attempting to measure the theoretical value of \Iobs{S} calculated in previous studies are subject to experimental difficulties in kinetical reconstruction.

-To illustrate the impact of the twofold ambiguity, we use the unpolarized scattering process $e^+e^-\to W^+ W^-$ with $\sqrt{s}=200\gev$ as an example.
+To illustrate the impact of the twofold ambiguity, we use the unpolarized scattering process $e^+e^-\to W^+ W^-$ with $\sqrt{s}=240\gev$ as an example.
 We perform a parton level simulation using \madgraph with full spin correlations and Breit-Wigner effects included.
-We solve the neutrino momentum from detected leptons and reconstruct the density matrix.
+From the momenta of the detected leptons, we obtain two degenerate solutions of the neutrino momentum that satisfying the kinetic conditions~[39].
+We choose the solution with a larger or smaller transverse momentum ($\nu_1$ and $\nu_2$ in Fig.~\ref{fig:WWlvlv}, respectively) to reconstruct the rest frame of $W^\pm$ and then reconstruct the density matrix from Eqs.~\eqref{eq:average2_d}-\eqref{eq:average2_qd}.
 When averaging the kinetic observables in Eqs.~\eqref{eq:average2_d}-\eqref{eq:average2_qd}, we choose to work in the beam basis~\cite{Mahlon:1995zn,Afik:2020onf}, where $\hat{z}$ is along the incoming $e^+$ beam direction, $\hat{x}\propto \hat{z}\times \vec{p}_{W^+}$ is the normal direction of the scattering plan, and $\hat{y}=\hat{z}\times\hat{x}$.
 For comparison, we also include the results calculated with the knowledge of the true momentum of each neutrino, as shown in Fig.~\ref{fig:WWlvlv}.
-It is found that the twofold ambiguity is destructive for testing Bell inequalities with \Iobs{S}, as the observed value of $\Iobs{S}$ can be much larger than its theoretical value and may even exceed the physical upper limit, indicating a fake signal of entanglement.
+For a better illustration, the results in Fig.~\ref{fig:WWlvlv} is reconstructed from the parton-level momenta of leptons directly without any selection cuts, so that the two fold ambiguity makes the only difference between the reconstructed results and the true results.
+It is found that the twofold ambiguity is destructive for testing Bell inequalities with $\Iobs{S}$, as the observed value of $\Iobs{S}$ can be much larger than its theoretical value and may even exceed the physical upper limit, indicating a fake signal of entanglement.
 Considering momentum smearing effect and kinetic cuts further obscure the test of Bell inequalities.